Select Your National Lottery:

 The jackpot resets to €17 million, but this time the cap stays at €250 million

-The potential €250 million cap makes EuroMillions the biggest lottery in Europe.
+The €250 million cap makes EuroMillions the biggest lottery in Europe.
 The following table shows how it compares to some other national and transnational lotteries.
 Only Italy’s SuperEnalotto has topped EuroMillions, but that takes over a year of rollovers!

 Lottery Jackpot cap Biggest ever jackpot Rollovers to